mattyv/HashOrderBook/README.md

 This way the prices closest to the midpoint price are fastest to access.

 There is one caveat in that the layered approach is only reserved for prices which are 'worse' than the mid (bid - lower prices, ask - higher prices).
 If a bid price goes high and wraps around it goes straight to using the 'overflow buckets'.
 Same for the lower ask prices which wrap.
-Via this mechanism the collection support quick large moves and crossed order books.
+Via this mechanism the collection supports quick large moves and crossed order books.
 But in the case of large moves the collection should be rehashed.